 October 19th, 2018

 John Haines Managing Director of APL Group, and Founder of the Awards program said, ‘This Partnership is a no-brainer for both our organisations.
-The obvious synergy will allow us to connect the Australian First Aid Awards with SIA members who are active and focused on being First Aid ready every day at work.
-We hope to bring a new layer of benefits to the SIA membership as a result of our partnership.
+The obvious synergy will allow us to connect the Australian First Aid Awards with AIHS members who are active and focused on being First Aid ready every day at work.
+We hope to bring a new layer of benefits to the AIHS membership as a result of our partnership.